Successful leaders must have certain soft skills to ensure the success of the organization.

 When you acknowledge the hard work of your colleagues, they feel more motivated and determined towards completing their work.

 5. Total Commitment

 True leaders are completely dedicated to the goals of their organization.
 They are willing to compromise their own comfort and luxuries for the fulfillment of their goals.

 No one would respect a leader who cannot show their own commitment.
 So if you need compliance, you need to show it first with your uncompromising determination towards the organization’s objectives.

 6. Strength of Character

-A leader must have a strong will power to bounce back from any adversary.
+A leader must have strong willpower to bounce back from any adversary.
 They must have the endurance to face challenges and come out as a winner.

 True leaders are excellent in relationship management.
 They read situations when dealing with people.
-They have a tendency to influence people with their diplomatic tactics.
+They tend to influence people with their diplomatic tactics.

 They are smart players who understand the importance of timing in making proposals and finalizing decisions.